Worksite Wellness

 - Make water available throughout the day.

-- *Establish and implement a breastfeeding friendly workplace policy.
+- *Establish and implement a breastfeeding-friendly workplace policy.

 - Advertise an awareness campaign.
 Resource: Go Red for Women